4 Amazing Countries Near The Philippines

 Brunei

 Brunei is located in the south of the Philippines.
-Although Brunei and the Philippines are somehow closer to each other, they don’t seem to share a lot of commonalities.
+Although Brunei and the Philippines are somehow closer to each other, they don’t seem to share many commonalities.
 One of the major differences is that Brunei is a Muslim country while the Philippines is a Catholic country.
-This opens a lot of differences between these two countries.
-But, just one fun fact about Brunei, their weekend are the days of Friday and Sunday.
+This opens up many differences between these two countries.
+But just one fun fact about Brunei: their weekends are Friday and Sunday.

 Singapore